 - Educational opportunities: Pollinator gardens can also serve as a valuable educational tool, providing a way for people of all ages to learn about ecology, conservation, and the vital role that pollinators play in our food system and the environment as a whole.

 Please be aware of the following rules and regulations before reserving specific areas (see below) of French Park.
 Though the Park is open from dawn to dusk, booked events may be permitted until 10:00 PM.
 The French Park Trustees reserve the right to approve or deny a reservation request.

 Download the French Park Reservation Form (PDF) and the calendar of French Park Pavilion Booked Dates for 2023 (PDF).
-If you have questions on available dates or to confirm a booked date, please call 413-528-0182 ext 17.
+Please check with Town Hall to confirm a booked date at 413-528-0182 ext 17 before sending in your form.
 Reservations for the use of the Pavilion are unavailable from October 15 to mid-April.

 - Reservation requests for the Pavilion and the bandstand must be made to the Town Hall Office Administrator for events such as birthdays, anniversaries, weddings, reunions, etc.